LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor vs ASUS ProArt Display PA278QV 27" WQHD Monitor

 Frequently Asked Questions

-LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor excels if you value hdmi 2.1 ports support full 4k at 144hz (pc) and 120hz (ps5/xbox series x) without chroma subsampling.
-ASUS ProArt Display PA278QV 27" WQHD Monitor is better if you prioritize factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
-Pick based on your budget and daily use.
+LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor is the better choice if you prioritize hdmi 2.1 ports support full 4k at 144hz (pc) and 120hz (ps5/xbox series x) without chroma subsampling.
+ASUS ProArt Display PA278QV 27" WQHD Monitor wins if you value factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
+Both are rated highly (4.3★ vs 4.4★), so consider your specific needs and budget.

 Affiliate disclosure